Who can change energy providers?

 - Payment options: Check if each provider allows you to pay bills with your preferred payment method (e.g. credit card, direct debit, BPAY).

-How to switch electricity providers
+How to change energy providers

 Note: Some energy retailers may handle the switching process differently.